 Malawi travel guide

-Diminutive Malawi is actually one of Southeast Africa’s least visited countries, with many travelers favouring ‘Big Five’ safari destinations, but to visit this landlocked region is to get an everlasting impression of Africa’s diversity.
+Diminutive Malawi is actually one of Southern Africa’s least visited countries, with many travelers favouring better known safari destinations such as Zambia and Botswana, but to visit this landlocked region is to get an everlasting impression of Africa’s diversity.
 There is just so much there to fill the time of the intrepid traveler.
-Wildlife abounds – you’ll spot hippos, crocodiles, black rhinos and, more recently, lions thanks to a 2012 reintroduction programme; it’s also a twitcher’s utopia with over 400 species of bird recorded.
+Wildlife abounds – you’ll spot hippos, crocodiles, black rhinos and even lions and leopard, thanks to recent reintroduction programmes; it’s also a twitcher’s utopia with over 400 species of bird recorded.

 frenetic and full on.
 Pack your patience and take your time.